cazala/synaptic/docs/backends.md

 after batching queue operations.
 Large independent-sample batching and fused graph kernels are separate future specializations.

+### Growing Neural CA specialization

+`GrowingNeuralCaTrainer` is an explicit WebGPU specialization for differentiable cellular automata.
+It does not pretend a large unrolled spatial simulation is an ordinary `ExecutionPlan`: doing so would materialize millions of graph connections and still miss image-state BPTT semantics.

+The trainer instead owns:

+- an f32 state tape for every batch, cell, channel, and generation;
+- exact identity/Sobel-x/Sobel-y perception with zero padding;
+- a shared ReLU pointwise MLP and stochastic residual update;
+- separate candidate and pre/post alpha-life phases;
+- reverse-time MLP and gathered convolution gradients, avoiding unavailable portable f32 atomics;
+- per-tensor gradient normalization, Adam slots, and a bounded sample pool that replaces runaway rollouts with fresh center seeds;
+- a versioned `artifact()` compatible with Automata `GrowingNeural`.

+This API requires WebGPU and deliberately has no CPU fallback.
+The generic backend/session contract remains unchanged.

 ## Auto-selection

 The public facade chooses: